benathi/bensblogs/_posts/2023-02-01-multi-query-attention.md

 * For example, “bhnv, hdv → bnd” requires
     * O(bhndv) = O(bnd^2) number of operations
     * and O(bhnv + hdv) = O(bnd + d^2) memory access
-* Long version with explanations: [Details — Operation and Memory Access Counting (can be skipped): Multi Query Architecture for Memory Access Bottleneck Reduction — Latency Benchmark and Literature Review](https://quip.com/ERHxAblxndub#temp:C:cJD1790d72e0231402a912f9c6c6)
+* Long version with explanations: ...

 ### Details — Operation and Memory Access Counting (can be skipped)